forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 We’ll now make a simple edit to this field and deploy our changes back to our org with a single click.

 1. Edit `createdon_c.field-meta.xml` and change the `<required>` tag value to `true` to indicate that this custom field is required.
-2. Right click the `objects/Account` folder and click **SFDX: Deploy Source to Org**.
+2. Right-click the `objects/Account` folder and click **SFDX: Deploy Source to Org**.
-3. After the command has successfully run, go back to your org and check details of the **Created On** custom field and confirm that it’s now a required field.
+3. After the command has successfully run, go back to your org and check the details of the **Created On** custom field and confirm that it’s now a required field.

 ## Create and Deploy a New Lightning Web Component